 Turkish Lime Yoghurt Cake

-I don't bake - maybe once or twice a year.
-It's not that I don't like sweet stuff, but I rarely make it past the 'make a curry' stage.
+Typically, I don't bake - maybe once or twice a year.
+It's not that I don't like sweet stuff, but I rarely make the effort as I don't really crave sweet things as much as I do savoury.
+Once in a while though I have a 'moment' where I MUST make one of my favourite sweet things... like this cake from Turkey.

 I first sampled this one in Istanbul after a day of sightseeing and eating - managing to squeeze in ONE final treat.
 What a Turkish delight!
 A zingy, citrus extravaganza.
-Mid-way between a cake, a flan and a baked soufflé, and quite unlike anything I'd eaten before - it's absolutely the kind of sweet dish that I love.
-Not sickly-sweet, not gooey and heavy.
-It's a light, bright, fresh and healthy end to any epic eating session (that's what I call a meal).
+Mid-way between a cake, a flan and a baked soufflé, and quite unlike anything I'd eaten before.

 This yoghurt cake is so simple - but don't let that fool you into thinking there's not a lot of flavour going on.
 Baking with yoghurt creates a wonderful lightly sour note to the cake while keeping it extra-moist.
 This cake so wonderful on its own, but served with a dollop of cream mixed with a little powdered sugar and a tsp (or less) of rosewater, it's sheer perfection.